bio-tools/biotoolsDocs/api_reference_dev.rst

     }

-Delete a resource
+Delete a tool
 ------------------

-Removes a resource from the registry.
+Removes a tool from the registry.

 .. note:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.